 As of right now, there is no governing body to oversee the regulation of CBD products or set standards which is one of the huge factors contributing to the rise in the interception of CBD products being brought to the airport by travelers.

 The 2018 Farm Bill was passed in December and was seen and still is seen as a huge win for the CBD community but has also left some travelers an unwarranted comfort when traveling with CBD.
 The Farm Bill legalized CBD to be produced on an industrial scale in the United States, but just because growing hemp is legal does not mean there are no restrictions on its derivatives.

-Even though most of the CBD that is found in the products you are able to buy online or in a store are sourced from the hemp plant, the law is complicated and may not be completely apparent to each individual law enforcement officer.
-Even though CBD is no longer classified as a schedule I drug under the Controlled Substance Act, the FDA still considers all CBD products as illegal no matter if the CBD came from a hemp plant or a marijuana plant.
+Although most of the CBD that is found in products are available for purchase online or at a shop; the law is complicated and may not be completely apparent to each individual law enforcement officer.
+Also, CBD is no longer classified as a schedule I drug under the Controlled Substance Act, the FDA still considers all CBD products as illegal no matter if the CBD came from a hemp plant or a marijuana plant.